 This is the M4-M5 tunnel route map which allows you to zoom into your street address and see whether tunnelling will occur under your property and what the proposed depth of the tunnel will be.
 Just hold your mouse over your location and you will see the information appear in a pop out box.

-If your home is directly above the tunnel route, the Government will compulsorily acquire the land underneath the property.
-You will be sent a Property Acquisition Notice (PAN) under the Land Acquisition (Just Terms Compensation) Act 1991 before any tunnelling commences.
+For homes directly above the tunnel route, the Government will compulsorily acquire the land underneath the property.
+These people would have been sent a Property Acquisition Notice (PAN) under the Land Acquisition (Just Terms Compensation) Act 1991 before any tunnelling commenced.
 This compulsory acquisition does not prevent a property owner from selling/buying/re-mortgaging their property.

 Property precondition assessments

-If your home is above or within 50 metres from the proposed tunnel, you should receive an offer for a free property pre and post condition assessment from the RMS.
-You can also apply for a dilapidation report from the Inner West Council.
-This page provides information on both the RMS and Inner West Council’s property assessments.
+If your home is above or within 50 metres from the proposed tunnel, you should have received an offer for a free property pre and post condition assessment from the RMS.

 Independent Property Impact Assessment Panel